FayeCarter/WhatStack/README.md

 # User Stories

-To view the user stories that this project has completed features for, [please visit our wiki page!](https://github.com/FayeCarter/WhatStack/wiki/User-Stories)
+To view the user stories that this project has completed features for [please visit our wiki page!](https://github.com/FayeCarter/WhatStack/wiki/User-Stories)

 # Using WhatStack